10 Top Myths About Snakes In India

 WHO Logo

 The logo of WHO incorporates this symbol.
 The symbol is the rod of Asclepius, a staff with a serpent encircling it.
 Asclepius was an ancient Greek physician also known as the God of healing.
 The snake symbolises rejuvenation and renewal as it casts off its skin.
 Also, non-venomous snakes were used in healing rituals in Greek hospitals and temples.
-So over the years, snakes have came to be associated with medicine
+So over the years, snakes have came to be associated with medicine.

 There is a lot of fascination and curiosity around these elusive reptiles, yet there is fair amount of fear surrounding them too.
 Well, that works, as that’s exactly what the snakes want us to do, stay away from them.
 Therefore, there are many disbelief, myths and misunderstandings about snakes.